crittermike/personal-blog/src/pages/ramblings/jelling-teams.md

 I think the reason is simple.
 If you see a smooth project where deadlines are being hit and the client is happy, then it's easy to assume that the team is happy. **This can lead us to think of happy and motivated teams as the result of a successful project, rather than a cause of the project being successful.
 The opposite is true.**

 Teams like this make projects successful, rather than successful projects making teams like this.
 It’s time for us to realize that, and to encourage it.
-Remember that teams _want_ to jell, and we just have to let them by removing anything standing in the way."
+Remember that teams _want_ to jell, and we just have to let them by removing anything standing in the way.